cbarrick/apollo/docs/user-guides/using-the-cli.rst

 | After activating the conda environment, the predict script can be used by
   invoking the following command:
-| ``python -m apollo.bin.predict <model-name> <arguments>``
+| ``python -m apollo predict <model-name> <arguments>``

 The predict script should be given the name of the saved model that will be used to generate the prediction.
-To view the other optional arguments, run ``python -m apollo.bin.predict -h``.
+To view the other optional arguments, run ``python -m apollo predict -h``.
 This will print the following usage instructions::

-    usage: predict.py [-h] [--reftime REFTIME] [--latest] [--out_path OUT_PATH]
-                      [--csv]
-                      {rf_demo,gbt_demo,nn-test}

-    Apollo Model Prediction Tool
+    usage: python -m apollo predict [-h] [-j | -c] [-t TIMESTAMP] MODEL

+    Generate a prediction from a trained Apollo model.

     positional arguments:
-      {rf_demo,gbt_demo,nn-test}
-                            The name of the saved model used to generate the prediction.
+      MODEL                 the name of the model

     optional arguments:
-      -h, --help            show this help message and exit --reftime REFTIME, -r REFTIME
+      -h, --help            show this help message and exit -j, --json            write predictions as JSON (default) -c, --csv             write predictions as CSV
-                            The reference time for which predictions should be made.
-                            Any string accepted by pandas Timestamp constructor will work.
-Ignored if the 'latest' flag is set.
+      -t TIMESTAMP, --reftime TIMESTAMP
-      --latest, -l          If set, a prediction will be generated for the past reftime which is closest to the current datetime.
+                            make a prediction for the given reftime
-      --out_path OUT_PATH, -o OUT_PATH
-                            The directory where predictions will be written.
-      --csv, -c             If set, predictions will be written as a CSV file instead of JSON.

 Examples
 ^^^^^^^^